-As at November 30, 2020, the Company has current assets of \$1,143,890 and current liabilities of \$1,148,437, and its working capital deficit is \$4,547.
-Excluding the deferred flow-through share premium of \$105,928, the Company's adjusted working capital as at November 30, 2020 was \$101,381, (calculated by adding back the deferred flow-through share premium of \$105,928 to the working capital deficit of \$4,547).
+As at February 28, 2021, the Company has current assets of \$3,712,056 and current liabilities of \$1,076,196, and its working capital was \$2,635,860.
+Excluding the deferred flow-through share premium of \$74,874, the Company's adjusted working capital as at February 28, 2021 was \$2,710,734, (calculated by adding back the deferred flow-through share premium of \$74,874 to the working capital of \$2,635,860).
 As the de-recognition of the deferred flow-through share premium will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.

-The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$250,000 during periods of moderate project activity.
-The Company's contemplated resource property expenditures for Fiscal 2021, assuming the requisite financing is in place, are budgeted at approximately \$600,000 (excluding capitalized salaries and benefits), of which approximately \$101,898 had been incurred by November 30, 2020.
+The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$210,000 during periods of moderate project activity.
+The Company's contemplated resource property expenditures for Fiscal 2021, assuming the requisite financing is in place, are budgeted at approximately \$3,200,000 (excluding capitalized salaries and benefits), of which approximately \$225,000 had been incurred by February 28, 2021.

 The Company will need to raise additional capital to fund significant new work programs on the Separation Rapids Lithium and Lilypad Cesium-Tantalum Projects.
-Initiatives to raise additional capital are in progress.
-There continues to be some uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms for all of its planned program expenditures.
-Discussions with potential joint venture partners to provide project financing are ongoing.
-These conditions create some uncertainty about the Company's ability to continue as a going concern.
-The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
+Initiatives to raise additional capital are on-going and include flow-through equity financing for planned exploration work programs.
+There continues to be increasing investor interest in critical minerals for clean technology creating many new opportunities to access capital including from the growing ESG investment community.
+Having the new ESG risk rating will improve access to ESG oriented risk capital including Green Bonds.
+Discussions with potential joint venture partners to provide project financing are also ongoing and the Company is continuing to prioritize financing opportunities that will minimize the potential for excessive shareholder dilution.
+The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.